avalanche-foundation/ACPs/ACPs/204-precompile-secp256r1/README.md

 - Regulatory compliance: Institutions can utilize their approved device security standards and identity management systems
 - Cost optimization: 100x gas reduction (from 200k-330k to 3,450 gas) makes enterprise-scale applications economically viable

 The 100x gas cost reduction makes these use cases economically viable while maintaining the security properties institutions and users expect from their existing devices.

+Adding the precompiled contract at the same address as used in [RIP-7212](https://github.com/ethereum/RIPs/blob/master/RIPS/rip-7212.md) provides consistency across ecosystems, and allows for any libraries that have been developed to interact with the precompile to be used unmodified across ecosystems.

 ## Specification

 This ACP implements [RIP-7212](https://github.com/ethereum/RIPs/blob/master/RIPS/rip-7212.md) for secp256r1 signature verification on Avalanche.
-The specification follows RIP-7212 exactly, with the precompiled contract deployed at address `0x0200000000000000000000000000000000000006`.
+The specification follows RIP-7212 exactly, with the precompiled contract deployed at address `0x0000000000000000000000000000000000000100`.

 ### Core Functionality